flyingcircusio/doc/src/reference/security/policy.rst

 Information security is crucial for our economic viability.
 The ISMS

 * ensures information is secured in relation to the required protection level
-* prevents us from violating information security,
+* helps us to avoid violating information security,
 * and thus protect our customers and ourselves from economical damage.

 The targeted security level represents the baseline for a risk-oriented and economically appropriate procedure.
 Internal requirements (company rules or standards) and external requirements (customer, legal, or regulatory obligations) are duly considered.